G-7 nations gather to pledge 1B vaccine doses for world - WTMJ

 For Johnson, the first G-7 summit in two years — last year’s was scuttled by the pandemic — is a chance to set out his vision of a post-Brexit “Global Britain” as a midsized country with an outsized role in international problem-solving.

-It’s also an opportunity to underscore the U.K-U.S. bond, an alliance often called the “special relationship.”

-After a meeting with Biden that both sides hailed as a success, Johnson said he prefers the term “indestructible relationship.”
+It’s also an opportunity to underscore the U.K-U.S. bond, an alliance often called the “special relationship” — but that Johnson said he prefers to call the “indestructible relationship.”

 The official summit business starts Friday, with the customary formal greeting and a socially distanced group photo.
-Later the leaders will meet Queen Elizabeth II and other senior royals at the Eden Project, a lush, domed eco-tourism site built in a former quarry pit
+Later the leaders will meet Queen Elizabeth II and other senior royals at the Eden Project, a lush, domed eco-tourism site built in a former quarry.

 The G-7 leaders have faced mounting pressure to outline their global vaccine-sharing plans, especially as inequities in supply around the world have become more pronounced.
 In the U.S., there is a large vaccine stockpile and the demand for shots has dropped precipitously in recent weeks.